GreptimeTeam/docs/docs/nightly/en/user-guide/manage-data/overview.md

 1 row in set (0.01 sec)
 ```

-Note that you **cannot omit** the other columns in the `INSERT INTO` statement if you only want to update one column.
+With the default merge policy,
-If you omit the other columns,
+if columns are omitted in the `INSERT INTO` statement,
 they will be overwritten with the default values.

 For example:

 ```sql